OpenDSA/OpenDSA/RST/source/Glossary.rst

       main memory and disk space constraints |---| and the time allowed to perform each subtask.

+   runtime stack
+      The place where an :term:`activation record` is stored when a subroutine is called during a program's runtime.

    search key
       A field or part of a record that is used to represent the record when searching.
 For example, in a database of customer records,